mayank1101/mayank1101.github.io/_posts/2025-12-15-pytorch-foundation-part1.md

 #              z (15.0)
 ```

-**grad_fn**: Each tensor resulting from an operation stores its `grad_fn`, a reference to the function that created it.
+So what is the `grad_fn`?
+It's the function that created the tensor.
+For example, `z` has `grad_fn=<AddBackward0>` because it was created by an addition operation.
+This is how PyTorch knows how to compute gradients during backpropagation.
+Each tensor resulting from an operation stores its `grad_fn`, a reference to the function that created it.
 This enables backpropagation.

 ### Computing Gradients with `.backward()`